Frequently Asked Questions

 - What kind of visa do I get for this program?

-We will be issuing the I-20 which allows students to obtain the F-1 non-degree student visa.
+Students will be issued a Certificate of Eligibility (I-20) which allows students to obtain their F-1 student visa.

 Please visit the International Students & Scholars website for further information and tips on obtaining your F-1 visa.